ninooe/Spotify-Yt-Sync/README.md

 Setup:
 https://www.youtube.com/watch?v=HzICUriU3k0&ab_channel=JieJenn

-Just add links for profiles or playlists in config.ini
+Just add links for profiles or playlists to be converted in config.ini